tch69/afterch/README.md

 -- clone the repo, if you don't know how to then you're dumb, really dumb

--- cd to it, then make install
+-- cd to it, then make install with root permission

 *done*